Rules and Regulations for the Malaysia Visa

 Certified Marriage Certificate (if accompanied by a spouse) and copy of Birth Certificate / legal documents Certificate (if accompanied by children / adopted children / stepchildren / parents)

 Certified copy (s) of latest bank statement within the last 3 months.
-Other financial related document (s) to indicate the financial capacity of the visa applicant is also required.
+Other financial related documents (s) to indicate the financial capacity of the visa applicant is also required.

 Health rules when applying for the Malaysia Visa